1

 He holds both undergraduate and graduate degrees in Criminal Justice from Florida Memorial College and Florida International University.
 Mr. Bess is dedicated to enhancing re-entry court programs, expanding workforce development, and leveraging technology for improved efficiency.
 His leadership earned him the U.S. Courts Administrative Office's Daniel B. Ryan Award and initiated the District of Minnesota's inaugural Re-Entry Court Commencement Program in 2021.

 In October 2025, Mr. Bess joined the Colorado Department of Corrections as the Deputy Director of the Division of Adult Parole, where he will continue to make a positive impact on Colorado Communities.
 He remains dedicated to employing evidence-based practices while fostering a diverse and respected workforce.
+Coming Soon!

 Jessica Bertolas, Assistant Director, Transitional Services